 Har ki Pauri is one the holiest Ghats in the country and the first place where Ganga touches plains, leaving behind the pristine ranges of the Himalayas.
 The ghat is also known as the Brahma Kund where you can view the stone which has an imprint of Lord Vishnu’s foot, as pointed out by the name.
 You will also see the Ram Jhula which is the iron parallax bridge and the newer bridge named after Lakshman’s brother, Lord Ram.

 Shopping in Rishikesh is not only fun but a unique experience too and you don’t have to travel far – everything is available at pretty much everywhere in the town.
-A definite must is the colourful Lakshman Jhula market with dozens of small shops selling good collections of religious idols, wooden goods, ayurvedic medicines, artificial jewelry, rudrakshas, yoga gear, handcrafted gift items and more.
+A definite must is the colourful Lakshman Jhula market with dozens of small shops selling good collections of religious idols, wooden goods, ayurvedic medicines, artificial jewellery, rudrakshas, yoga gear, handcrafted gift items and more.

 Many stalls sell rudraksh mala, the strings of beads used in puja (literally ‘respect’; offering or prayers).
 They are made from the nuts of the rudraksh tree, which is said to have originally grown where Shiva shed a single tear following a particularly long and satisfying period of meditation.
 Beads with mukhi (different faces) confer various blessings on the wearer.

 While the emphasis of our retreat will be on transformation, meditation, fasting, Ayurveda and Yoga, we are planning numerous outings to give you a good insight into Rishikesh’s many beautiful sights and its colourful history.
-We know the place and its surrounds well and will guide you along knowledgeably so that you can enjoy a perfect, hassle-free time.
+We know the place and its surroundings well and will guide you along knowledgeably so that you can enjoy a perfect, hassle-free time.

 Located in the foothills of the Himalayas in northern India, Rishikesh is known as the ‘Gateway to the Garhwal Himalayas’ and ‘Yoga Capital of the World’.